andrewle19/BandRadar/README.md

 Use the Deployd dashboard to create a Collection for backend.

-Open Terminal
+Open Terminal and locate folder "BandRadar"

-cd Band473

 $ browser-sync start --server --files "stylesheets/*.css, .html, scripts/.js"

-To open feedback form:

-localhost:3000/feedbackform.html
+This opens the project on your default Browser